christophedebatz/mistergift-back/readme.md

 > **GET** /me/notifications[?status=**{unread|read|all}**&from=**{from-creationDate}**&to=**{toDate}**&page=**{page-no}**]

-By default, the interval between the from creationDate and the to creationDate is one month and the default notifications status is "unread" (that's all notifications that the user doesn't read yet).
+By default, the interval between the from creationDate and the to creationDate is one month and the default notifications status is "unread" (that's all notifications that the author doesn't read yet).